-From our incorporation through March 31, 2016, we raised an aggregate of \$230.6 million to fund our operations, of which \$84.2 million was from the sale of preferred stock in private placements, \$59.9 million was from the IPO, \$37.2 million was from the Secondary Offering, \$17.3 million was from the sale of convertible promissory notes, \$31.0 million was from borrowings under loan and security agreements and \$1.0 million was from the private placement of our common stock to Hercules.
-As of March 31, 2016, we had cash and cash equivalents of approximately \$60.5 million.
+From our incorporation through September 30, 2016, we raised an aggregate of \$230.6 million to fund our operations, of which \$84.2 million was from the sale of preferred stock in private placements, \$59.9 million was from the IPO, \$37.2 million was from the Secondary Offering, \$17.3 million was from the sale of convertible promissory notes, \$31.0 million was from borrowings under loan and security agreements and \$1.0 million was from the private placement of our common stock to Hercules.
+As of September 30, 2016, we had cash and cash equivalents of approximately \$38.1 million.
+In October 2016 we entered into the \$20 million firm commitment at-the-market equity facility with Aspire.
+Upon entering into the ATM, Aspire made and initial \$1.0 million investment. \$19.0 million remains available under the facility, upon the terms and subject to the conditions and limitations set forth therein.
+Also in October 2016, we entered into the Collaboration Agreement with Novartis, pursuant to which Novartis paid us \$5.0 million upfront and is obligated to fund up to five of our full-time employees engaged in activities under the collaboration during the research term.